srobo/kitbook/docs/competition/team-support/battery-charging.md

     * if the battery is damaged, tape over the yellow XT60 connector with red tape and place it in the damaged battery box.
 1. If the battery is not damaged, plug the yellow XT60 connector into the charger cable and the white balance connector into the 4-pin socket on the side of the charger.
 1. Place the battery in the charging bag next to the charger.
 1. Hold down the Start/Enter button for about 3 seconds until the screen displays `R:3SER S:3SER CONFIRM(ENTER)`.
-If both numbers are not 3 then disconnect the battery and summon Rich Barlow via Helpdesk.
+If both numbers are not 3 then disconnect the battery and summon the Health and Safety officer.
 1. If the display is as expected, press Start/Enter to commence charging.
 After about 1 hour the battery should complete charging - the screen will display a charge complete message.
 Simply disconnect the battery from the charger and place it in the charged battery box.